kevroletin/kevroletin.github.io/_posts/2017-12-21-blockchain-intro.markdown

     Snapshot of the current state.
 Stored on all nodes *(there are plans to optimize that by sharding)*.

     Ethereum organizes history differently compared to Bitcoin.
 It explicitly stores state in each block.
-To reduce storage consumption Ethereum represents the state as tree data structure *(actual trie)*.
+To reduce storage consumption Ethereum represents the state as a tree data structure *(actually as a trie)*.
 The main idea here is that state transformation usually changes only small part of the state which is a small subset of nodes in the tree.
-The new state can use almost all nodes from old tree except for root node and several others which locate on the path from the root to changed nodes.
-This is how many Functional data structures work.
+The new state can use almost all nodes from old one except for root node and several other nodes which locate on the path from the root to changed nodes.
+This is approach used in many Functional data structures.
 For example, if you explore immutable Vector from Scala standard library you will find that it is actually a tree where each node is a small immutable array.

     ![]({{ "/assets/2017-12-21-blockchain-intro/ether-state.png" | absolute_url }})